JasonTuyen/personal-site/src/pages/posts/nobletricksters.md

 date: "2021-03-31"
 tags: "Life Skills, Entrepreneurship, Adobe Creative Suite, Wordpress, Figma"
 ---
-Here's what I learned from my online community and online clothing business.
-TL;DR at the end.
+Here's what I learned from my online community and online clothing business. **TL;DR at the end.**

 ## Project Summary
 Noble Tricksters was an online gaming community founded by my cousins and I in 2016.
-We did get togethers on Discord and I even edited videos for our YouTube channel.
+We did get-togethers on Discord and I even edited videos for our YouTube channel.
 After our community grew a bit, I decided to start a clothing brand based on our community.
 The clothing brand no longer exists and our community isn't as active as before, but I thought I would write a post to reflect what I've learned from my Noble Tricksters community/business.